LTW-GCR-CSOC/openvas-commander/README.md

 The install process took around 1-3 hours on the VM instance, while the Raspberry Pi 3 took around 4-6 hours.

+Before installing, make sure that all the latest updates for the currently installed packages have been installed.

 To avoid problems during installation, run all commands as the root user (either through ```sudo su``` or ```sudo <COMMAND>```)

 ***Method 1: Use the automated Bash script***